Arziburst/Burst-docs/README.md

 ## Architecture

 Burst has original architecture.
 Before installing, you can see files and folders.
-One have a lot of resolves, it can make your development easier.
+It has a lot of solutions, it can make your development easier.
 You don't have to think where to create an entity, but just develop an application.

 ![image](https://user-images.githubusercontent.com/33392042/201114163-e8c39554-d367-492d-8704-f8863383a9ca.png)

-First important the folder is [`scripts`](https://github.com/Arziburst/Burst/tree/master/scripts), this folder has folders for Webpack and generate files.
-If you want, you can change Webpack's config for your project and generate's config.
+The first important folder is [`scripts`](https://github.com/Arziburst/Burst/tree/master/scripts), this folder has folders for Webpack and generation files.
+If you want, you can change Webpack's config for your project and generation config.

 ![image](https://user-images.githubusercontent.com/33392042/201121086-1a355bee-b208-4e8d-a703-171958558d69.png)

 Next important folder is [`src`](https://github.com/Arziburst/Burst/tree/master/src).
-Main file of [`src`](https://github.com/Arziburst/Burst/tree/master/src) is [`index.tsx`](https://github.com/Arziburst/Burst/blob/master/src/index.tsx), this file is the main entry for all components and other optional files.
+The main file of [`src`](https://github.com/Arziburst/Burst/tree/master/src) is [`index.tsx`](https://github.com/Arziburst/Burst/blob/master/src/index.tsx), this file is the main entry for all components and other optional files.

 ![image](https://user-images.githubusercontent.com/33392042/201333507-8c704c45-d79d-4a9b-9953-e07c4deaf46f.png)

-Then folder [`view`](https://github.com/Arziburst/Burst/tree/master/src/view) of [`src`](https://github.com/Arziburst/Burst/tree/master/src).
-We have to abstract codes and that folder for only UI.
-This gives us a clear structure that we can easily control UI.
+Then there is a folder [`view`](https://github.com/Arziburst/Burst/tree/master/src/view) of [`src`](https://github.com/Arziburst/Burst/tree/master/src).
+We have to abstract codes and that folder is only for UI.
+This gives us a clear structure so that we can control UI easily.

 ![image](https://user-images.githubusercontent.com/33392042/201333741-1ab27311-e845-4517-b43c-81b92fe6a091.png)

-The folder has [`index.tsx`](https://github.com/Arziburst/Burst/blob/master/src/view/index.tsx), it is a main entry for UI.
-Main component of one is [`<Routes />`](https://github.com/Arziburst/Burst/blob/e233ca7683eba08adc08676997e716124efdad86/src/view/index.tsx#L38) from the folder [`routes/index.tsx`](https://github.com/Arziburst/Burst/blob/e233ca7683eba08adc08676997e716124efdad86/src/view/routes/index.tsx#L11).
+The folder has [`index.tsx`](https://github.com/Arziburst/Burst/blob/master/src/view/index.tsx), it is the main entry for UI.
+The main component of Burst is [`<Routes />`](https://github.com/Arziburst/Burst/blob/e233ca7683eba08adc08676997e716124efdad86/src/view/index.tsx#L38) from the folder [`routes/index.tsx`](https://github.com/Arziburst/Burst/blob/e233ca7683eba08adc08676997e716124efdad86/src/view/routes/index.tsx#L11).

 ![image](https://user-images.githubusercontent.com/33392042/201338109-b5eb18a4-a97d-4341-8f2a-b0db15d48831.png)

-If you open that folder, you can see those routes are two types, [`Public`](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Public.tsx) and [`Private`](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Private.tsx).
-Different routes need to split pages for public and private.
+If you open that folder, you can see that the routes have two types, [`Public`](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Public.tsx) and [`Private`](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Private.tsx).
+Different routes need to split pages into public and private.
 Also, the routes consist of `<Route />` to render components.
 It looks like [this...](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Public.tsx)

 ```typescript
 // ./src/view/routes/Public.tsx